nonlin-lin-chaos-order-etc-etal/i2pchat/README.md

 ## Current project status: Wreckage

-## For plans description, see: https://github.com/hypnosis-i2p/CryptoChat/issues/85
+## For plans description, see: https://github.com/hypnosis-i2p/famchat/issues/85

 ## Features

  * The communication goes «directly over i2p» from client to client, no server is required.[1]
-Note: The connections to the so-called «seedless» servers were removed from this project ; see : https://github.com/hypnosis-i2p/CryptoChat/issues/40 . —hypnosis.
+Note: The connections to the so-called «seedless» servers were removed from this project ; see : https://github.com/hypnosis-i2p/famchat/issues/40 . —hypn.

 ## How to run it